 Interested applications: Please submit a cover letter describing your qualifications and interest in the position, a research statement, a teaching statement (optional), and a CV that includes contact information for at least three references to firstname.lastname@example.org.
 Review of applications will begin immediately and will continue until the positions are filled.
 In your cover letter, please include a diversity statement that describes efforts to encourage equity, diversity, and inclusion (past, present, and/or anticipated future) in research, mentoring, teaching, and community outreach.

-If you are interested in a staff biostatistician position, please click either link below to apply.
-If you have any other questions, please contact Amy Perkins (email@example.com) and Meng Xu (firstname.lastname@example.org).
+If you are interested in a staff position, please click on the link below to apply.

 Biostatistics Postdoctoral Fellow Positions:

-If you are interested in a postdoctoral fellow position, please contact Robbie Luckett at email@example.com and provide a copy of your CV.
+If you are interested in a postdoctoral fellow position, please contact Jenny Jones at firstname.lastname@example.org and provide a copy of your CV.

 *Vanderbilt University Medical Center is committed to the principles of equal opportunity and affirmative action.